A Vaidya-type spacetime with no singularities: Regular Vaidya spacetime

 where the indices $a,b,c,d$ label ($v,r,\theta,\phi$).
 Noting that, with $r$-constant and $v\rightarrow \infty$, $K$ acquires the Schwarzschild value $48m^{2}/r^{6}$.
-We have again a finite $K$ for any values of $v$ and $r$, due to the exponential factor.
-For to investigate the kinematical quantities, we take a velocity vector field of the form
+We have again a finite $K$ for any values of $v$ and $r$, thanks to the exponential factor.
+For to investigate the kinematical quantities, we need the velocity vector field (2.5) which becomes now

 The vector $ u^{a}$ is not tangent to the geodesics, as can be seen from the nonzero components of the covarint acceleration $a^{b}= u^{a}\nabla_{a}u^{b}$ of the congruence

 The proper acceleration reads